Cfomodz/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 ## Finish your OpenAPS setup

 You're looping?
 Congrats!
-However, you're not done quite done yet.
+However, you're not quite done yet.

 ****************
 **Shortly after you confirm your loop is running, you should [set your preferences](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html).
 Don't forget, your preferences are reset to defaults after each run of a setup script, so please remember to check preferences after confirming a loop is successfully run/rerun.**